-- 1. Lump sum payments for medical and other expenses associated with energy-related occupational illnesses. - B. These payments are treated as follows:
+- A. These payments are defined as follows: - 1.
+Lump sum payments for medical and other expenses associated with energy-related occupational illnesses.

-- 1. Lump sum payments made under EEOICPA, including reimbursement for medical expenses, are excluded from income and resources. - 2.
+- B. These payments are treated as follows: - 1.
+Lump sum payments made under EEOICPA, including reimbursement for medical expenses, are excluded from income and resources. - 2.
 Effective July 2004, interest earned on unspent payments is excluded from income.